MahrRah/iot-edge-GPU-sample/README.md

 ## Run sample

-The following instruction are all done in the directory `terraform`

-Run `terraform init` to initialize terraform and `terraform apply` to create resources.
+Change to the directory `terraform` and run `terraform init` to initialize terraform and `terraform apply` to create all the resources.

 This should result in an terraform output  containing the following values.